New releases

 While you can't see the AI summaries directly, improved engagement often indicates that AI systems are generating more compelling or accurate summaries that drive recipient action.
 A lower open rate may reflect a misalignment in summary vs actual subject.
 And a misaligned content summary may lead to lower click rates.
 The trick is to make sure any A/B testing is split perfectly on open, purchase and signup history.

 This marks the end of message control.
 Brands can no longer fully dictate what recipients see in their inbox or how they first encounter your content.
 As we mentioned earlier, AI systems may pull information from anywhere within your email to create summaries, potentially highlighting secondary messages while burying your primary value proposition.
+And with AI inbox management on the horizon, your email may never reach the top of the priority list if it doesn't clearly communicate relevance and value.

 Instead of combating AI summarization, the solution lies in adapting your content strategy to work with it.
 This means moving away from tactics that rely on creating curiosity gaps, concealing information, or using surprise reveals, and toward transparent approaches that clearly articulate value right from the start.